JeroenJanssen-TT/designmate/README.md

 # ReDesignMate

-**ReDesignMate** is a Grasshopper plugin for generative design and performance analysis of building renovations.
-It leverages Rhino's Hops and a local compute server to enable web-based interaction with parametric building models.
+**ReDesignMate** is a Grasshopper plugin for generating structurally realistic design scenarion and performance analysis of building renovations.
+It uses Rhino's Hops and a local compute server to enable web-based interaction with parametric building models.

 ## 🔧 Features